MobilePayDev/MobilePay-Online/README.md

    "tokenMethod":"VTS"
 }
 ```
 Please pass the data to the Acquirer, as you would do if the VTS response was from you own VTS integration.
-I case you have questions to the Acquirer API, ask the Acquirer.
+In case you have questions to the Acquirer API, ask the Acquirer.

-### Delegated Authentication for all Mastercard
+### Delegated Authentication for all Mastercards
 We´re in the process of setting up Tokenization.
 The flow will work similar to Visa VTS, because both are based on the EMVCo, however data transferred will not be exactly the same.
+More info will be provided as soon as we have it.
+Until then, the 3DSecure fallback will cover SCA for Mastercards.

 ### 3DSecure Fallback
 If Delegated Authentication fails, the 3DSecure fallback solution applies.